-On the other hand, there is also a lot that scientists do understand about this virus, and we’re learning more every day.
-For example, we knew the genetic code of this virus over a year ago, before many people had even heard of COVID-19.
+On the other hand, there is also a lot that medical experts do understand about this virus, and we’re learning more every day.
+For example, we knew the genetic code of this virus more than a year ago, before many people had even heard of COVID-19.
 The speed of development, says Dr. O’Leary, speaks to the decades of research on vaccines in general and on coronaviruses specifically that have led us to this moment.

 Testing a vaccine on humans

 Viral infection is a molecular process, so once a pharmaceutical developer has a handle on the chemistry, the next step is to test the biology in animals.
 Both those steps generally take years.
 But if a vaccine, after much testing, does look safe and effective, eventually it makes the leap to testing in humans.